alexey-lysiuk/Realm667-AAA/readme.md

 * Jared Stafford (jspenguin) for doomwad module
 * Marko Kreen for rarfile module
 * David Jones (drj11) for PyPNG module
+* Igor Pavlov for 7-Zip archiver and LZMA
+* Alexander Roshal for RAR archiver